-We maintain a \$2.0 billion revolving credit facility which expires in June 2023 and a \$750 revolving credit facility which expires in June 2020.
+We maintain a \$2.0 billion revolving credit facility which expires in June 2023 and a \$750 revolving credit facility which expires in June 2021.
 These facilities, currently unused, support our commercial paper program, and would provide liquidity in the event our access to the commercial paper markets is unavailable for any reason.

 In July 2017, the United Kingdom's Financial Conduct Authority, which regulates the London Interbank Offered Rate (LIBOR), announced that it intends to phase out LIBOR by the end of 2021.
 We are currently evaluating the potential effect of the eventual replacement of the LIBOR, but we do not expect the effect to be material.
-Accounting guidance has been recently issued to ease the transition to alternative reference rates from a financial reporting perspective.
-See Item 1, Note 1 to the unaudited interim consolidated financial statements for details.

 We repurchase shares of Kimberly-Clark common stock from time to time pursuant to publicly announced share repurchase programs.
-During the first three months of 2020, we repurchased 1.6 million shares of our common stock at a cost of \$224 through a broker in the open market.
-We are temporarily suspending our share repurchase program effective April 24, 2020 for at least the remainder of the second quarter to enhance flexibility in the current environment.
-We do not expect any change in our plans for our quarterly dividend, which was increased by 3.9 percent in January 2020.
-We will continue to monitor the environment and further assess our share repurchase program later in the year.
+During the first three months of 2021, we repurchased 1.3 million shares of our common stock at a cost of \$175 through a broker in the open market.
+We expect our full-year repurchases will be \$650 to \$750.

 K-C Argentina began accounting for their operations as highly inflationary effective July 1, 2018, as required by GAAP.
 Under highly inflationary accounting, K-C Argentina's functional currency became the U.S. dollar, and its income statement and balance sheet have been measured in U.S. dollars using both current and historical rates of exchange.
 The effect of changes in exchange rates on peso-denominated monetary assets and liabilities has been reflected in earnings in Other (income) and expense, net and was not material.
-As of March 31, 2020, K-C Argentina had a small net peso monetary position.
-Net sales of K-C Argentina were approximately 1 percent of our consolidated net sales for the three months ended March 31, 2020.
+As of March 31, 2021, K-C Argentina had a small net peso monetary position.
+Net sales of K-C Argentina were approximately 1 percent of our consolidated net sales for the three months ended March 31, 2021.